ryanwang520/api-docs/source/includes/_exports.md

 }
 ```

 This endpoint creates a new export.
-After an export is created, the system well proceed to generate it.
+After an export is created, the system will proceed to generate it.
 You can watch if the exporting process has finished by [retrieving an export](#retrieve-an-export).

 The exporting process is generally very fast.
 Each file takes ~10s to complete.
 You can submit more than one file at the same time.